ole00/libarvid/readme.txt

 ARVID - homebrew arcade videocard
 =================================
+version 0.4b

 Arvid is an open source and open hardware videocard with the main goal to produce perfect TV output for arcade games of the past emulated on modern PCs.

 more info about the project: